aimclub/GOLEM/README.rst

 Core Features
 =============

-- **Structured** models with joint optimization of graph structure (connections) and properties (node attributes) for directed graphs.
+- **Structured** models with joint optimization of graph structure and properties (node attributes).
-- **Metaheuristic** methods (notably, evolutionary graph optimizer), applicable for any task with defined objective.
+- **Metaheuristic** methods (notably, evolutionary) applicable for any task with well-defined objective.
-- **Multi-objective** optimization that can take into account both quality & complexity metrics.
+- **Multi-objective** optimization that can take into account both quality and complexity.
 - **Constrained** optimization with support for arbitrary domain-specific constraints.
-- **Extensible** to new problem domains with a flexible adaptation subsystem that transforms domain structures into optimized graphs.
+- **Extensible** to new domains.
-- **Interpretable** thanks to the use of meta-heuristics and structured models together with visualisation facilities.
+- **Interpretable** thanks to meta-heuristics, structured models, adn visualisation tools.
 - **Reproducible** thanks to rich optimization history and model serialization.

-GOLEM Applications
+Applications
 ==================

 GOLEM is potentially applicable for any optimization problem structures

 - that can be represented as directed graphs;
 - with some clearly defined fitness function on them.